-Finally, don't view your evaluator as

-the only audience for your portfolio.
-If of them on to subject dividers throughout Mark Tisdale drew the report below after your portfolio is nicely put together, you may enjoy sharing it with friends and family, or with new homeschoolers.
+Finally, don't view your evaluator as the only audience for your portfolio.
+If your portfolio is nicely put together, you may enjoy sharing it with friends and family, or with new homeschoolers.
 Colleges admissions staff are often interested in seeing a high school homeschooler's portfolio during an interview.
 Also you'll probably find, as we have, that your own kids will enjoy looking back at their portfolios many years from now.